What is Bagging in Machine Learning? And How to Execute It?

 Applications of Bagging:

 Bagging finds widespread application across various industries, offering valuable insights and enhancing decision-making processes in diverse domains.
-Some additional applications of bagging include:

 E-commerce

-• Bagging techniques can be employed in e-commerce platforms to improve recommendation systems.
-By combining predictions from multiple models trained on different subsets of customer data, personalised recommendations can be generated more accurately, leading to enhanced user experience and increased sales.
+• By combining predictions from multiple models trained on different subsets of customer data, personalised recommendations can be generated more accurately, leading to enhanced user experience and increased sales.

 Manufacturing

-• In the manufacturing sector, bagging can be utilised for predictive maintenance purposes.
-By analysing historical sensor data from machinery and equipment, bagging algorithms can predict potential equipment failures or maintenance needs, allowing for proactive maintenance scheduling and minimising costly downtime.
+• By analyzing historical sensor data from machinery and equipment, bagging algorithms can predict potential equipment failures or maintenance needs, allowing for proactive maintenance scheduling and minimizing costly downtime.

 Marketing